-The way you treat infected eczema depends on whether it was caused by virus, bacteria, or fungus.
-Viral infections may be treated with anti-viral medications or allowed to heal themselves.
+The way you treat infected eczema depends on whether it was caused by a virus, bacteria, or fungi.
+Viral infections may be treated with antiviral medications or allowed to heal themselves.

 A fungal infection may also be treated with steroids.
 It’s treated with topical antifungal creams as well.